ethering/basespace-help/_docs/articles/descriptive/icredits-and-billing.md

 -----
 iCredits are the common currency in which BaseSpace Sequence Hub services are priced.
 Professional and Enterprise subscriptions are invoiced monthly for storage, compute, and third-party application fees used in the previous month.
 [Contact your sales representative]( http://www.illumina.com/forms/contact_request.html?mktofrm=GM-Informatics-Basespace-Website-Contact-Question-2.0-Responsive&sciid=2016019IBN2) for more information.

-iCredits cannot be purchased in advance, however Free Trial accounts and new Professional or Enterprise subscription accounts are granted 250 iCredits that can be used to pay for compute, storage, and third-party applications.
+Free Trial accounts and new Professional or Enterprise subscription accounts are granted 250 iCredits that can be used to pay for compute, storage, and third-party applications.
+Once these promotional iCredits are used, Professional and Enterprise accounts accrue charges in iCredits for compute and storage use.
+Usage is billed monthly in arrears. iCredits cannot be purchased in advance.

  <table class="table table-bordered" width ="75%">
             <col />